Have you herd? Immunity is the word!

 You’ve probably heard the term “herd immunity” a lot, but what does it actually mean?
 Within the context of COVID-19, how would herd immunity affect our communities and our hospitals, and what can we do to achieve herd immunity as soon as possible?

 Herd immunity is reached when a significant percent of the population – about 80 percent – has received a vaccine and/or has become immune to an infectious disease because of exposure.
 This widespread immunity means susceptible individuals are much less likely to come into contact with an infected person.
 The benchmark for herd immunity is almost a reality among the state’s 18+ adult population, but other younger age groups still have a ways to go.

 How do we achieve herd immunity?
 Raise a sleeve!

 The greater the number of vaccinated means the sooner we can return to our normal lives and the sooner our local economies can recover.

-We need every eligible person to roll up their sleeves and get vaccinated.
+We need every eligible person to roll up their sleeves and get vaccinated and boosted if eligible.